mbarker84/css-irl/src/pages/debugging-css-grid-part-2-what-the-fraction.md

 date: '2019-06-05'
 ---

 In the second part of the _Debugging CSS Grid_ series, we’ll take a look at _fr_ (or _fraction_) units. _Fr_ units are very useful for sizing grid tracks, and vastly simplify the process of building responsive layout.
 But there are one or two unexpected behaviours you may run into if you don’t understand how they work.
+This article will aim to demystify these.

 ## Introduction

 The _fr_ unit is a new unit, exclusive to Grid.
 It allows you to size your grid tracks according to a proportion of the available space in the grid container.
-By using _fr_ units instead of percentages (or other fixed units), we can avoid messy and complicated _calc()_ functions to size our grid tracks.
+By using _fr_ units instead of percentages for a flexible layout, we can avoid messy and complicated _calc()_ functions to size our grid tracks.
 As a simple example, we can create four equal-width columns:

 ```css
 .grid {